aliou/tablature/README.md

 Tablature is a library built on top of ActiveRecord to simplify management of partitioned tables in Rails applications.
 It ships with Postgres support and can easily supports other databases through adapters.

+## Status

+Tablature is a learning project is not currently used in production.
+It is probably not production-ready, YMMV.

 ## Installation

 ##### Requirements